 - Click the Add Node button on the toolbar and enter the node name on the dialog that opens up.
 Keep the naming rules and conventions described above in mind.
 Create as many nodes as you need.

 - There are two ways of creating child nodes:

 - Select the parent node, click the Add Child Node button on the toolbar and enter the child node name on the dialog that opens up.
 It is added below the parent node.

 Select an existing node, grab it on the selection area (marked in red on the screenshot below) and drag and drop it below the parent node.

 - To sort the order of the nodes in the tree structure, drag and drop them to their new position.

-- To create the same node again at exactly the same position click Duplicate Node.
+- Click the Duplicate Node button to create the same node again at exactly the same position.